oracleimc/workshops/appdev/cloudnative/k8s/jenkinspipelines/jenkins.pipelines.OKE7.md

 1. Open the JenkinFile.
 The file is located in the root directory of your project.

-**Note: In the tenancy field use your TENANCY NAMESPACE**
+>:exclamation: In the tenancy field use your **TENANCY NAMESPACE**

 ![](./images/people-service-pipeline-00.png)

-**PLEASE NOTE:**
+>**PLEASE NOTE:**
-- That if the cluster in a different region other than eu-frankfurt then you will need to change the ocir url on line 4.
+> - That if the cluster in a different region other than eu-frankfurt then you will need to change the ocir url on line 4.
-- If you are using the shared tenancy for Workshop, change line 2, add your name
+> - If you are using the shared tenancy for Workshop, change line 2, add your name

 2. Commit and push this file to your git repository **before next step.**